Need A Social Media Clean Up?

-Social media doesn’t have to be negative thing.
-There are ways that you can use it to your advantage and boost your chances of gaining employment or clients, if you are a freelance worker.
+- Social media doesn’t have to be a negative thing.
+There are ways that you can use it to your advantage and boost your chances of gaining employment or clients if you are a freelance worker.

 Now don’t be too hard on yourself when you are going through a social media clean up.
 Recruiters don’t expect you to be an angel of perfection.
-It is okay to have pictures of yourself enjoying a beer/cocktail with friends or sharing a well educated political idea.
+Therefore, it is okay to have pictures of yourself enjoying a beer/cocktail with friends or sharing a well educated political idea.
 Every decent employer will know that these are your social media profiles, and what you do with your weekends are ultimately your own business.
-What they’re looking for here is a degree of confidence in your professionalism, maturity, and overall character.
+They still are looking for a degree of confidence in your professionalism, maturity, and overall character.
 If you don’t already behave cautiously and conscientiously online, now is the time to get into the habit.